thomas-m1/bain_restaurant_recommender_batch/README.md

-# Bain Restaurant Batch Ingestor
+# Restaurant Batch Ingestor
+Bain Restaurant Recommender MVP
 This script pulls restaurant data from the Yelp API based on specific search terms (e.g., "fine dining") and stores the results in a PostgreSQL database.
 It's designed to help teams quickly identify quality dining options near Bain’s Toronto office.

 ## What It Does